-When we have recieved completed monitoring sheets with sufficient evidence to indicate a noise problem we will write to the person with the barking dog.
+When we have received completed monitoring sheets with sufficient evidence to indicate a noise problem we will write to the person with the barking dog.

 It can be difficult to substantiate a nuisance from dog barking due to the difficulty in gaining enough evidence; hence we send letters and offer the advice of our dog warden service.

 Further information and advice on dog barking can be found on our dog warden web pages.

 Construction sites are often noisy due to the nature of the activity and the machinery used.
 Site managers and or builders must take best practicable means to limit the disturbance from noise particularly to local residents.